 Just like NB-IoT, LTE-M is fantastic for smart metering, wearables, predictive maintenance, agriculture and lighting applications.
 However, the mobility of LTE-M makes it the best choice if you are after real time communication, voice commands and precise location tracking.
 Think fleet and asset tracking, wearables used away from Wi-Fi, remote health monitoring.
 As soon as you want to gather data on the go, LTE-M instead of NB-IoT becomes a more relevant choice.

 With the higher data rates on offer with LTE-M, applications requiring larger levels of data collections and transmission are able to access cellular connectivity services – changing the game for users and manufacturers alike.

 NB-IoT and LTE-M meet the requirements for Massive IoT, and can co-exist with 2G, 3G and 4G mobile networks.
 LPWAN technologies will ease the transition to 5G, and by 2025 it’s predicted that NB-IoT and LTE-M will account for over half of all cellular IoT connections.

 Both LTE-M and NB-IoT operate on licensed spectrum radio bands which make them an excellent choice; they will continue to be supported no matter how devices and data change.
 Another great feature is the flexible connectivity.
 LTE-M enables the same device to be used regardless of the connectivity provider, giving customers greater flexibility and access to local network costs.

-To find out more, and to order an LTE-M trial pack, get in touch at email@example.com with your application requirements.
+To find out more, and to order an LTE-M trial pack, . with your application requirements. get in touch at firstname.lastname@example.org with your application requirements.